 #1 Hike One of Boulder’s Beautiful Trails

 Dogs are at their happiest outside, exploring the world.
 Boulder has a ton of amazing options for hikes — here are two of my favorites.
 The Tenderfoot Trail, a meandering, easy Boulder hike, perfect for enjoying some time outdoors with your dog of any age or ability.
 Totaling just a little under 2 miles there and back, this trail gains only 345 feet of elevation, and boasts amazing mountain views, as well as beautiful wildflowers.
 If your dog craves more of a challenge, Kohler Mesa Trail is a 4.1 mile loop trail located near Boulder, Colorado.
 A moderately difficult hike, this trail starts with a steep elevation climb, then backs off with an easier trail.
 With any hiking, be sure to bring plenty of water and a bowl to keep your pup hydrated and happy!
+Don’t have time this week to take your pal for a hike?
+Boulder Doggie Adventures and Pet Sitting has you covered!
+Choose from a 2-hour town adventure or a 4 hour mountain adventure!
+Follow Boulder Doggie Adventures on IG to fill your feed with adorable, happy doggos.

 #2 Take Your Best Friend to the Park